aldettinger/camel-quarkus-troubleshooting/README.md

 # UnusedClass is not embedded
 ```

-Let's remember that `MyRoute` class is instantiated by reflection, where by default Quarkus embed all methods.
+Let's remember that the `MyRoute` class is [registered for reflection](https://github.com/apache/camel-quarkus/blob/main/extensions-core/core/deployment/src/main/java/org/apache/camel/quarkus/core/deployment/CamelNativeImageProcessor.java#L274) with methods.
+By default, Quarkus embed all methods.

-## Debug with gdb
+## Debugging with gdb

-With a native executable, it's possible to use a debugger like gdb.
+With a native executable, it's possible to use a debugger like [gdb](https://www.geeksforgeeks.org/gdb-command-in-linux-with-examples/).
-In the command line, we have included some debug information with options below:
+In the command line, we have included some debug information thanks to options below:

 ```
 -Dquarkus.native.debug.enabled
 -Dquarkus.native.additional-build-args=-H:-OmitInlinedMethodDebugLineInfo
 ```

-Then we can invoke gdb and let it know to run the application:
+Then we can invoke `gdb` and let it know to run the application:

 ```
 gdb target/cq-troubleshooting-native-1.0.0-SNAPSHOT-runner